oplatai/oplatai.github.io/pages/info.md

 - Common Tongue, Prague

 ## Kryštof Bořkovec
-Kryštof is a dreamer, problems/nighmares solver who thrives to understand things and turn dreams into practical actions.
+Kryštof is a dreamer and a problem solver who thrives to understand things and turn dreams into practical actions.
-He has solid technical background as programmer and infrastructure designer from
+He has solid technical background as programmer, BIG DATA analyst and infrastructure designer from
-- Seznam.cz, Prague
+- CERN, Geneva (big data analytics)
-- Cern, Geneva
+- Seznam.cz, Prague (fulltext search, research)

-In addition, he is used to challange himselfs with meaningfull problems such as educate children in Kenya about IT, survive alone in forest or teach few grammar school children about particle physics in depth.
+In addition, he is used to challenge himselfs with meaningfull problems such as educating children in Kenya about IT and fundamental science.
 We expect him to do no less in Oplatai.